Adversarial Detection Avoidance Attacks: Evaluating the robustness of perceptual hashing-based client-side scanning: Results

 \section{Results}

 We use the ImageNet dataset from ILSVRC 2012 challenge~\cite{russakovsky2015imagenet} for empirical evaluation of our attacks.
 For privacy reasons we discard the images containing faces as detected by Yang et al.~\cite{yang2021study}.
-At the end, we get a dataset with 1,187,974 images in total.
-We assume that no two images from ImageNet are visually similar.
+We remove duplicates from ImageNet using a semi-automated procedure (see Sec.~\ref{appendix:duplicate-analysis} in the Appendix for details), leaving us with a dataset of 1,179,448 images.

 For each repetition ($R=10$), we sample two mutually exclusive sets of images, of sizes $N$ and $M$, from ImageNet uniformly without replacement.
 The images in the first set are used to create the database $\mathcal{D}$ of size $N$ (by default, we use $N=100$k images) and the images in the second set are used as images visually different to those in the database, to estimate the false positive rate (we use $M=500$k images).
-We select four thresholds for each perceptual hashing algorithm, shown in Table \ref{table:thresholds} (see Discussion for an analysis).
+We select three thresholds for each perceptual hashing algorithm, shown in Table \ref{table:thresholds} (see Discussion for an analysis).
 We run the black-box attack on $N'=1,000$ randomly sampled images from the database $D$.
-While the threshold will vary depending on the use case, the first two thresholds are values that would be typically used in practice (see e.g., \cite{facebookpdq} for PDQ).
-The third and in particular the fourth threshold would probably generate too many false positives in practice.
+While the threshold will vary depending on the use case, the lowest threshold would be typically used in practice (see e.g., \cite{facebookpdq} for PDQ).
+The second and in particular the third threshold would probably generate too many false positives in practice.
 We include them to test our attack in more challenging scenarios.
 Given a threshold $T$ and $N'$ images to be attacked, we compute the \textit{attack effectiveness} as the proportion of images that are successfully attacked, i.e., a perturbation is found satisfying $f_X(\delta)>T$.

 In our experiment, our black-box attack manages to successfully attack all images ($N' \times R=10,000$) for all perceptual hashing algorithms but one, reaching an attack effectiveness of 99.9\%.
 More specifically, we found that one image could not be attacked at the thresholds considered when using aHash for one particular instantiation of our attack .
 All other images were all successfully attacked for all perceptual hashing algorithms and thresholds considered.